parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/build_contract.md

       -  The path to the Cargo.toml package of the smart contract code directory.
       -  This is a *mandatory* field.
       -  `pchain_compile` supports both absolute and relative paths to your smart contract code directory.
-      -  If "." is passed to the source field the path will be set to the current working. directory.
+      -  If "." is passed to the source field the path will be set to the current working directory.
    2. **destination**
-      -  The path where the resulting WASM smart contract with the name <package_name>.wasm will be stored. package_name is the name of the package denoted in the manifest file of the source code directory.
+      -  The path where the resulting WASM smart contract with the name <package_name>.wasm will be stored. `package_name` is the name of the package denoted in the manifest file of the source code directory.
       -  This is an *optional* field. `pchain_compile` saves the generated wasm file to the **source** path if this flag is not supplied.
       -  If **destination** path is relative, `pchain_compile` interprets the corresponding absolute path and displays it with the WASM Binary filename after the build process is complete.